Lean Manager Certification - Fall 2021 - Columbus, OH

 The Lean Manager Certification program develops the knowledge, capabilities, and confidence to improve your organization through the application of Lean techniques.
 This fully-accredited certification is jointly offered by Productivity Inc. and The Ohio State University’s Fisher College of Business...Register Now

 Your safety is our priority!
 We are following evolving best practices and CDC guidelines for physical gatherings including: meeting in larger rooms, limiting attendance to each event, setting physical distance in all meeting rooms, providing contactless food service, cleaning meeting facilities throughout the day, and following all facility protocols.
 We will update as necessary to ensure the safety of all.
 These will be outlined in your registration confirmation packet.

-Become a Certified Lean Manager and drive your organization toward operational excellence.
+Become a Certified Lean Manager with our Lean Manager Certification program and drive your organization toward operational excellence.

 Designed for those who want to develop the skills needed to drive Lean transformation, this highly interactive, fully accredited program teaches Lean principles and tools in a carefully arranged sequence.
 Lean practitioners combine classroom learning with simulations, group exercises, targeted discussion sessions, and shopfloor application exercises to transform theory into practice.